Rogelio Miranda: Biography

-In 1970, Miranda lead a military coup against president Ovando, subsequently declaring himself as president over the junta that he was planning on installing.
+He was minister of agriculture during the government of René Barrientos.
+In 1970, was appointed army commander by Alfredo Ovando to replace Juan José Torres.
+General Miranda has been described as a far-right conservative.
+In October 1970, Miranda led a military coup against president Ovando, subsequently declaring himself as president over the junta that he was planning on installing.
 However, the revolt not long after by the troops under General Torres led to a merging of the two groups and the instatement of Torres as president instead.